What Are Tattoo Gloves?

 What Are the Best Tattoo Gloves?

 To put it simply: tattoo gloves are any disposable gloves that are marked for use with biological agents.
 This ensures that they offer the correct amount of protection against bacteria and germs, but is only part of the story when it comes to choosing the right tattoo glove for you and your style.
-The best tattoo gloves are usually made of three different materials: latex, nitrile and vinyl.
-Here, we'll compare the three materials, along with a pick from our experts in each category.
+In our opinion, the best gloves for tattoo artists are made of nitrile, as it offers all the feel and strength of other materials without any allergy risk.

 Nitrile Tattoo Gloves - Strong and Reliable

 An increasingly common material when it comes to tattoo gloves, nitrile is a great choice as it offers remarkable strength and puncture resistance, without providing much of a deficit in any area.
 Nitrile gloves are similar in appearance and feel to latex gloves, but they contain no latex, which makes them perfect for those with an allergy.
-Since they are harder to tear they are the safest gloves around, although they do not offer the same level of touch sensitivity that latex does.
+Since they are harder to tear they are the safest gloves around, providing plenty of protection and comfort.

 A great nitrile tattoo glove, and one of our most popular disposable gloves in general, are the Black Mamba Disposable Nitrile Gloves BX-BMG.
 Aside from their great puncture and tear resistance, these gloves offer protection from a number of chemicals, making them ideal for all tattooing tasks.
 With two-ply strength for protection and comfort and a strong grip, the Black Mambas are high on our list of the best and most reliable gloves on the market.Shop Now